leanprover/tc/README.md

 ### Todo

-1. Setup cabal
+1. Setup haddock with cabal for building documentation
-2. Control module exports
+2. Add section headers to organize haddock documentation
-3. Setup haddock for building documentation
+3. Setup doctest and hspec with cabal
 4. Write many more tests
 5. Write extensive tutorial-level comments (possibly in Literate Haskell)